yoonthegoon/gejang/README.md

 ```

 ## Usage

-### ⚠️ Warning ⚠️

-Gejang is incomplete and not yet ready for use.
-This section refers to how Gejang will be used once it is complete.

----

 Gejang is normally used with a GUI that supports the UCI protocol.
 Refer to your GUI's documentation on how to use a UCI engine.